 Information for Sharers considering Homeshare

-Share & Care matches helpful and caring people with an opportunity for low-cost accommodation which might otherwise be unaffordable.
+Share and Care Homeshare matches helpful and caring people with an opportunity for low-cost accommodation which might otherwise be unaffordable.
 In return, these ‘Sharers’ give the person they live with an agreed level of practical support, plus friendly companionship in their spare time, usually over four evenings each week and for a few hours at weekends.

 Who it helps

 How it works

-The Sharer agrees to give 10 hours of practical help each week and some friendly companionship [our guideline for the companionship is not less than 5 hours per week] in exchange for a bedroom and a share of the use of the Homeowner’s property and facilities.
-Sharers must be in the home at least four evenings per week and sleep in the property a minimum of five nights each week – but ideally for all seven nights, except for occasional nights away and up to one weekend a month.
+The Sharer agrees to give 10 hours of practical help each week and some friendly companionship [our guideline for the companionship is not less than 5 hours per week] in exchange for a bedroom and a share of the use of the Householder’s property and facilities.
+Sharers must be in the home at least four evenings per week and sleep in the property a minimum of six nights each week – but ideally for all seven nights, except for occasional nights away and up to one weekend a month.
 It is usually a flexible arrangement with the practical duties including anything from shopping, cooking nutritious meals, light cleaning, gardening, taking out bins and changing lightbulbs through to accompanying to appointments, on shopping trips or to social events.
-The companionship aspect may include sharing some meals with the Homeowner, playing a game, watching TV together, enjoying a chat over a cup of tea or simply being in the home.
+The companionship aspect may include sharing some meals with the Householder, playing a game, watching TV together, enjoying a chat over a cup of tea or simply being in the home.

 Who can be a Sharer?